carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 #### 17. Check for understanding

-**With your table, discuss and answer the following for this week's postlab:**
+**With your table, discuss and answer the following and put the answer in the shared Google Doc:**

  Q4.
 Do you see evidence of single nucleotide variants?
 Biologically speaking, what does this indicate?
 (Keep in mind that you have mapped metagenomic reads from a whole microbial community against a consensus assembly-- this is not reads from an individual vs an individual's reference assembly.)